Juhl

 Juhl (/dʒuːl/; [ˈjuˀl]) is a surname originating in Denmark.
 It is most common in Denmark and the United States.
-Other spellings and connected names are thought to include Juul, Jul, Juhls, Juel, Juell, Iuel, and Yule.

 Pronunciation

 After coming to America, most Danes bearing the Juhl name changed the pronunciation to avoid confusion. ('J' represents a different sound in Continental Germanic languages than it is in English).
 Some Danish Americans with the Juhl surname, and especially with the Juul surname, changed the spelling (Danish Juhl or Juul > English Yule) in order to keep the pronunciation.
 This caused a lower relative number of Juuls in the United States but a high number of Yules.

 Origin

 There are two possible origins for Juhl lines of Danish origin.